DFE-Digital/register-early-career-teachers-public/documentation/service-rules/ecf1/finance-users.md

 - `deadline_date` is in the past
 - It contains declarations

-If all the above conditions are met, an **Authorise for payment** button is shown on the statement page.
+If all the above conditions are met, an **Authorise for payment** button is shown on the financial statement page.

 Once a statement is marked as paid:

 - The button is replaced with `Authorised for payment at {marked_as_paid_at}`
 - Adjustments can no longer be edited
-- Declarations can no longer be assigned to that statement
+- Declarations can no longer be attached to that statement

----

-## How to add adjustments to a financial statement
+## Additional adjustments

 Statements with `output_fee` set to `true` can include additional one-off adjustments.
 These can be positive or negative, e.g. backdated service fees.

-A breakdown of adjustments appears at the bottom of the statement page, and the total adjustment value is shown in the summary section at the top.
+A breakdown of adjustments appears at the bottom of the financial statement page, and the total adjustment value is shown in the summary section at the top.

-> **Note:** Adjustments cannot be edited after the statement has been marked as paid.
+Adjustments cannot be edited after the statement has been marked as paid.

 ### To add an adjustment